-Still, with all things considered, the weight specifications of a Transit Luton van is still pretty dire for a company who’s been around for like, forever.
-The only reason we stick with them is simply because we know them so well, we could literally strip one and put it back together again with a socket set.
+Still, with all things considered, the weight specifications of a Transit Luton van are pretty dire for a company that’s been around for like, forever.
+The only reason we stick with them is simply that we know them so well, we could literally strip one and put it back together again with a socket set.

 Iveco Daily Luton

 What can we say about the iconic Iveco Daily?
 It’s a Luton van that does what it does very well.

 As a Luton van with a payload weight of 1,120kg, it absolutely thumps the Ford Transit by a satisfying 104kg.
 And for those of you who might not appreciate what an extra 104kg is from the perspective of a removals man, that could be an extra 21 5kg boxes, a wardrobe & 2 sets of drawers or a 3 piece suite – if you can find the room to pack them.

 Like the Transit, the Iveco Daily also sports a twin wheel rear axle.
 It is also the only light commercial with a truck-like solid steel chassis and side members up to 5 mm thick so it’s unclear how they’ve managed to build a Luton van with a kerb weight 104kg less than its Ford rival.